viamrobotics/docs/docs/architecture/_index.md

 1. You can view your data from the Viam app or query it using Viam SDKs, MQL, or SQL.

-If a device has intermittent internet connectivity, no data is lost because it is stored locally until the machine can reconnect to the cloud.
+If a device has intermittent internet connectivity, data is stored locally until the machine can reconnect to the cloud.

 For more information, see [Data Management](/services/data/).